yaojenkuo/viz_and_modern_ds_2020_spring/README.md

 We will use Python's `random` module to draw if there are more than 5 additional registrations within higher priorities.

 Auditing is welcomed, however there will be no credits, Tableau product key, homeworks, nor exams.
-We encourage auditing via course [YouTube Playlist](https://www.youtube.com/playlist?list=PLEq7iw5uOtuWTH1ffGy0jmoLnYhE8neJi)
+We encourage auditing via our course [YouTube Playlist](https://www.youtube.com/playlist?list=PLEq7iw5uOtuWTH1ffGy0jmoLnYhE8neJi)

 ## Logistics